 Reed pen making

 Pens are objects we use every day, but how much do you know about their history and the ways ancients used them?
 Turning a piece of bamboo into a pen then using that pen to write all with a few well-thought-out movements is a magical experience – and you may keep the pen afterwards.
-But since this activity involves using a sharp knife, specific parental consent is required.
+Since this activity involves using a sharp knife, specific parental consent is required.